What to Pack For Your Au Pair Adventure Abroad

 Clothing & Shoes

-• Trousers, jeans, leggings, comfortable pants
+• Trousers, jeans, leggings, and comfortable pants

-• Shorts, skirts, dresses, blouses
+• Shorts, skirts, dresses, and blouses

-• Underwear, bras, socks
+• Underwear, bras, and socks

-• Pyjamas, loungewear
+• Pyjamas and loungewear

-• Jumpers, sweaters, cardigans, blazer
+• Jumpers, sweaters, cardigans, and a blazer

-• Light jacket, raincoat
+• Light jacket and raincoat

 • Sun hat